tferi99/angular-lib-test/README.md

-# Breadcrumbsangular13-lib-test
+# angular13-lib-test-root
 To test how you can develop Angular 13 library and application.

 ### Project structure
-* ROOT: only to provide Angular 13 CLI
+* ROOT: project only to provide Angular 13 CLI
   * ***monorepo***: single project tree for app + lib
   * ***multirepo***: 2 separate projects for app + lib